 4. Bogus Jobs on Legitimate Job Boards

 The job board may be a well-known brand name like Indeed, Monster, CareerBuilder, Craigslist, Jobs2Careers, Snagajob, or your favorite professional association’s “career center.”
 But, while the job board is legitimate, the job may be a scam.

-Frankly, I wouldn’t trust all of the jobs posted on any website completely, with the exception of FlexJobs.com (our sister site that has a team of researchers vetting all the jobs so you can find legitimate work at home jobs) and USAJOBS.gov (and then I’d double-check to be sure that I was truly viewing a page of USAJOBS.gov by checking the URL in my browser.
+Frankly, I wouldn’t trust all of the jobs posted on any website completely, with the exception of FlexJobs.com (our sister site that has a team of researchers vetting all the jobs so you can find legitimate work at home jobs) and USAJOBS.gov (and then I’d double-check to be sure that I was truly viewing a page of USAJOBS.gov by checking the URL in my browser).

 The fact that an employer, or a scammer, must first pay a job board in order to post jobs does NOT guarantee that the job is legitimate.
-The scammers may make enough money off their scam to cover the cost of the posting.
+The scammers may make enough money off their scam to cover the cost of the listing.
 Or they may be scamming the job board, too, by using a stolen credit card to pay for the posting.

 These days, the people running websites which have job postings must work hard to make sure that they don’t allow fake jobs to be posted on their sites.
 Unfortunately, not all of the job boards do a great job of vetting employers and job postings, and sometimes they are fooled by the scammers, too.